 The Amazon 8 Fire is a great option for children because it has access to Amazon’s media library but includes strong parental controls.
 Parents can monitor their child’s access and activity from their Amazon account.

 Q: How much does a tablet cost?

 Tablets can cost anywhere from $100 to over $1,000.
 At the top of the price range are tablets that can, in some cases, replace a laptop or desktop.
 The Apple iPad Pro, for example, has the M1 chip, which outperforms most laptops and desktops on the market.
 Screen size, memory, and processing speed all factor into the tablet’s price.
-At the lower end of the price range are tablets that word best for browsing, email, and watching streaming content.
+At the lower end of the price range are tablets that work best for browsing, emailing, and watching streaming content.